Ayutmg01/Reaction-Buttons/README.md

 # Reaction-Buttons

 A customizable React component for adding interactive reaction buttons to your posts.
 This component includes various emoji reactions such as like, love, wow, and angry, and provides an intuitive interface for users to express their reactions.
-Certainly!
-Here’s a detailed `README.md` file for your React Reactions component repository:

----

-# Reaction-Buttons

-A customizable React component for adding interactive reaction buttons to your posts.
-This component includes various emoji reactions such as like, love, wow, and angry, and provides an intuitive interface for users to express their reactions.